Caesars Head, South Carolina

 Caesars Head is an unincorporated community and census-designated place (CDP) on top of Caesars Head, a mountain in Greenville County, South Carolina, United States.
 It was first listed as a CDP in the 2020 census with a population of 84.

 The CDP is in northwestern Greenville County along U.S. Route 276, 2 mi south of the North Carolina border.
 The 3208 ft summit of Caesars Head is in the western part of the CDP, and most of the residential development is in the northeastern part, at elevations ranging from 2800 to 3200 ft above sea level.
 The remainder of the CDP is within Caesars Head State Park.

 US 276 (Geer Highway) leads north 15 mi to Brevard, North Carolina, and southeast 31 mi to Greenville.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

+Climate

+According to the Köppen Climate Classification system, Caesar's Head has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Caesar's Head was 99 F on July 29, 1952 and August 21, 1983, while the coldest temperature recorded was -19 F on January 21, 1985, which is the coldest temperature ever recorded in South Carolina.